top of page

 Highly Refined Carbohydrates

-White bread, pastries, and sugary cereals can cause rapid blood sugar spikes followed by energy crashes.
+white bread, pastries, sugary cereals - cause rapid blood sugar spikes followed by crashes that leave you tired, irritable, and reaching for more food.

 How to Build a Balanced Menopause Plate

-• ¼ plate: whole grains or complex carbohydrates+ healthy fats
+• Quarter of your plate: whole grains or complex carbohydrates, plus healthy fats

 Simple Menopause Meal Planning Strategies